ArneBachmann/sos/README.md

 ## Development and Contribution ##
-See [CONTRIBUTING.md](https://github.com/ArneBachmann/sos/blob/master/CONTRIBUTING.md) for further information.
+See the [contribution guideline](https://github.com/ArneBachmann/sos/blob/master/CONTRIBUTING.md) for further information.

 Ideas for future developments:
 - [Issue 158](https://github.com/ArneBachmann/sos/issues/158) Remote metadata folder would allow separating the repository from the checkout, and - in combination with a locking library like `fasteners` could even be used as a multi-user repository.
 Estimated development effort is 3+3 hours.